ericbulloch/kwmd/concepts/injection.md

 The database would look up a user with the id 'a' and not find anything, then it would see the condition of 1 = 1 and return all records in the users table because 1 = 1 is the same as saying true.
 Since each record will now match to true, that record will be included in the results.

-The user who see a result on the web page that looked like this:
+The user would see a result on the web page that looked like this:

 ```json
 [